ZEOS Support Vision & Help Center

 Mix & Match

-Explore a number of the layout variations we prototyped for the landing page.
+Explore a number of the layout variations we prototyped for the help center landing page.

 Header